-program year and that has not yet been reprogrammed 2.
-The amount of proceeds from section 108 loan guarantees that will be used during the year to 2.
-The amount of proceeds from section 108 loan guarantees that will be used during the year to 0 2.
-The amount of proceeds from section 100 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan.
+program year and that has not yet been reprogrammed program year and that has not yet been reprogrammed 0 2.
+The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan.
 0 3.
 The amount of surplus funds from urban renewal settlements 0 4.
 The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan 0 5.
-The amount of income from float-funded activities 0 Total Program Income: 0 Other CDBG Requirements Other CDBG Requirements The amount of urgent need activities 0 0 1.
-The amount of urgent need activities 0 1.
-The amount of urgent need activities 2.
-The estimated percentage of CDBG funds that will be used for activities that 0 The amount of urgent need activities The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
-Overall Benefit - A consecutive period 0 as follows:
+The amount of income from float-funded activities 0 Total Program Income: 0 Other CDBG Requirements 1.
+The amount of urgent need activities 0 2.
+The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
+Overall Benefit - A consecutive period benefit persons of low and moderate income.
+Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall · as follows: